If you are in the market for snowboard pants there are a couple of key things to look out for besides their colour and how they look.

 Critically taped or Fully seam sealed

-Critically taped (a.k.a. critical seams taped, critical seams sealed) means that only the critical seams are taped – not all of them.
+Critically Taped (a.k.a. critical seams taped, critical seams sealed) means that only the critical seams are taped – not all of them.
 The problem with this is that water has a way of finding those non-critical seams and getting in!

 Waterproofing rating

 Some, but not all snow pants and jackets will come with a waterproof rating.
-This will range from 5,000mm to 20,000mm generally.
+This will range from 5,000mm to 25,000mm generally.
 It basically means the number of millimetres of water stacked on top of the pants it would take for water to make it through the material.

-A lot of the cheaper pants will come with 5,000mm – stay away from this.
+A lot of cheaper pants will come with 5,000mm – stay away from this.
 It’s definitely worth paying that little bit more to get something that will actually be waterproof.

 Gore-Tex